laravel-enso/tables/README.md

 # Vue Data Table
 <!--/h-->

-DataTable package with server-side processing and a VueJS component.
-Build fast any complex table based on a json template.
+DataTable package with server-side processing and VueJS components.
+Build fast any complex table based on a JSON template.

 ### Details
 Supports: